 2. Should any individual provision of the Agreement or these ToS be invalid, this shall not affect the validity of the remaining provisions.
 In such a case, the contracting parties shall be obliged to replace such invalid provision with a valid provision coming as close as possible to the economic purpose of the invalid provision.

 3. The law of the Federal Republic of Germany shall apply exclusively.
 The provisions of the UN Convention on Contracts for the International Sale of Goods (CISG) and any reference to foreign state law shall not apply.

-4. The exclusive place of jurisdiction and fulfilment for all obligations under this Agreement shall be Berlin.
+4. The exclusive place of jurisdiction and fulfillment for all obligations under this Agreement shall be Berlin.